ptrsoft/ptr-architectures-doc/sudo-code.md

 ```
 API End Point - /organizations/{orgId}/products/{product}/environments/{env}/services
 Request - Path variable {orgId},  Path variable {product} , Path variable {env}
-Response - List<Organization>
+Response - List<MicroService>
 ```

 	1. Request passed to spring boot request controller
 	2. Controller forward request to serivce class
 	3. Service class calls JPA repository
-	4. There is method defines in the serive class - public List<Organization> getOrganizationProductEnvMicroServices(@Param("orgId") Long orgId,@Param("product") String product,@Param("env") Long env);
+	4. There is method defines in the serive class - public List<MicroService> getOrganizationProductEnvMicroServices(@Param("orgId") Long orgId,@Param("product") String product,@Param("env") Long env);
 		4.1 This getOrganizationProductEnvMicroServices method accepts long type organization id and env and product pass it to the native sql
-		4.2 Native sql returns the list of services (List<Organization>) of the given organization id and env and product
+		4.2 Native sql returns the list of services (List<MicroService>) of the given organization id and env and product
 	5. JPA repository returns this list of services to service class and service class returns the same list to contorller and finally controller wraps the list into the ResponseEntity and return it to client

 <hr>